 - Have a further distance to the subject.

-So with that in mind, that’s why I mentioned earlier that you probably don’t want to Zone Focus when things are the opposite.
+So, with that in mind, I mentioned earlier that you probably don’t want to Zone Focus when things are the opposite.
 And especially with all three combined.
-A longer focal length (like >50mm), a wide aperture (like f/1.4), and a close subject distance (like <2 feet) will make it impossible to Zone Focus.
-Your depth of field with those numbers is less than one inch.
-Good luck guessing where to drop your subject into that zone!
+A longer focal length (like >50mm), a wide aperture (like f/1.4), and a close subject distance (like

 It’s much easier to Zone Focus using Fujifilm’s Depth of Field Scale when you stop down to about f/8 or smaller, your subject is a bit further away, and/or you’re using a wider lens, less than 35mm.

-Knowing that you’ll have to stop down to effectively use Zone Focus, keep in mind that this will probably also require that you raise your ISO, especially if you need a faster shutter speed to freeze movement.
+Knowing that you’ll have to stop down to use Zone Focus effectively, remember that this will probably also require you to raise your ISO, especially if you need a faster shutter speed to freeze movement.
 Don’t fear high ISOs!
 You’ll completely miss the shot otherwise if you do.

 Practicing Zone Focus with Fujifilm cameras

 Go out and practice this new technique of focusing!

 You will guess your subject’s distance and set that distance using the white line on the focus scale.
 Your depth of field zone (acceptable sharpness) is the blue bar.

 Here are some “drills” to get good at this: